giodegas/docker-pypy-redis-app/README.md

-# docker-pypy-app
+# docker-pypy-redis-app
-Docker container for PyPy application development
+Docker container for PyPy + Redis application development

-This is a base to build-up PyPy self contained applications running in a docker container.
+This is a base to build-up PyPy & Redis self contained applications running in a docker container.